 This crochet bag pattern for beginners is really easy and you only need a few supplies to make one!

-This is a great start for a total beginner and the step by step photograph tutorial in the pattern will help you to create your own bag.
+This is a great start for a total beginner and the step-by-step photograph tutorial in the pattern will help you to create your own purse.

 The stitch pattern is really simple, just rows of single crochet.

-This pattern is perfect for anyone who is learning how to crochet.
+This clutch bag pattern is perfect for anyone who is learning how to crochet.

-All you need to know to be able to make this bag is the following:
+All you need to know to be able to make this handbag is the following:

 You also need to know how to sew by hand if you want to add the lining.